emiliocolo/memory-stress-test/README.md

 ### To do's
 - Research Python types, objects and runtime sizes to a more accurate simulation on the amount of memory simulated.
-- PSUtils looks like the go to package for OS resources statistics.
-Get better confidences on where measurements come from, and accuracies are.
+- PSUtils looks like the go to Python module for OS resources statistics.
+Do more test and understant where the measurements come from, and the measures align with other tools like top or htop.
-- cgroups API, correlation with the Linux OS memory management sub system for better fine tuning and granularity of the simulation.
+- More readings on cgroups API to understand the correlation with the Linux OS memory management sub system for better fine tuning and granularity of the simulation.